-- 1. The Electronic Funds Transfer Guidelines (Guidelines) issued by the Queensland Law Society have been read by all authorised trust account signatories, all staff involved in the management of the trust account and all staff that will be involved in the making of EFT payments; - 2.
+- 1. The Electronic Funds Transfer Guidelines for trust account operations (Guidelines) issued by the QLS have been read by all authorised trust account signatories, all staff involved in the management of the trust account and all staff that will be involved in the making of EFT payments; - 2.
 Suitable practices and procedures have been implemented and will be observed by the law practice in order to comply with the Guidelines; - 3.
-Where a law practice trust account is linked to a subscriber on an Electronic Lodgement Network (ELN), the subscriber on the ELN will only be in the name of the law practice.
+Where a law practice trust account is linked to a subscriber on an Electronic Lodgment Network (ELN), the subscriber on the ELN will only be in the name of the law practice.
 A trust account will not be linked to a business unit on an ELN that is not in the name of the law practice. - 4.
-The Queensland Law Society has been previously notified of the trust account signatories as required by section 46(2)(a) of the Regulation. - 5.
-The law practice agrees that it must follow the current Electronic Funds Transfer Guidelines for trust account operations that from time to time are published by the Queensland Law Society.
+The QLS has been previously notified of the trust account signatories as required by s46(2)(a) of the Regulation. - 5.
+The law practice agrees that it must follow the current Electronic Funds Transfer Guidelines for trust account operations that from time to time are published by the QLS.